-The Cast Of 'Sabrina, The Teenage Witch' Watched The New Netflix Show & They Were Totally Shook — VIDEO
+The Cast Of 'Sabrina, The Teenage Witch' Was Totally Shocked By The Dark Netflix Reboot

 Want to find out how the cast of a beloved television show really feels about a high-profile reboot of said show?
 Well, if you're Netflix, you sit them down and have them watch — and react — to the new show on camera.
 The cast of Sabrina the Teenage Witch watched Chilling Adventures of Sabrina for the first time, and they were pretty frightened to find out what Sabrina Spellman is up to in Netflix's dark, creepy reboot.